Bigfoot in popular culture: Theatre

 Sasquatched!
 The Musical is a musical play written and composed by Minnesota native Phil Darg in 2012.
 It follows the story of a gentle, dignified talking Sasquatch named Arthur, his interactions with the human characters of the surrounding Pacific Northwest area, and the issues revolving around Sasquatch-human relations.
 The style of the play is humorous, fast-moving, and family-friendly.
 The play was submitted as an entry to the New York Musical Theatre Festival in September 2012.
 In February, it was chosen as one of NYMF's Next Link selections and later received an award from the Anna Sosenko Assist Trust.
 In July 2013, the show was performed as part of NYMF at the Pearl Theatre in New York City.

+In 2026, Bigfoot!
+The Musical premiered off-Broadway at the New York City Center.
+The production was first conceived by Amber Ruffin, Kevin Sciretta, and David Schmoll in 2015, first premiered as a one-act musical in 2018 at the Majestic Repertory Theatre in Las Vegas, and was staged as a concert at 54 Below in New York City in 2024.

 Tourism

 There are annual Bigfoot-related conventions and festivals, and the creature notably plays a role in Pacific Northwest tourism, such as the annual "Sasquatch Daze" held for several years in Harrison Hot Springs, British Columbia and the Oregon "Bigfoot Festival" held in Troutdale, Oregon which draws thousands in attendance from all over.
 The small town of Remer, Minnesota holds an annual festival called "Bigfoot Days".

 Primatologist and Bigfoot researcher John Napier commented on this, stating that "Bigfoot in some quarters of North America has become big business ...
 It can no longer be considered simply as a natural phenomenon that can be studied with the techniques of a naturalist; the entrepreneurs have moved in and folklore has become fakelore."

 In March 2021, as a means to draw tourism, Oklahoma announced it will issue "Bigfoot Tracking Permits" to be sold at certain businesses and will offer a $2.1 million bounty for a Bigfoot captured alive, unharmed, and legally.